Easy Halloween Freezer Fudge is no-bake and ready in 15 minutes, leaving plenty of time for our decorating ideas.

 - Stir until smooth and creamy.

-- Add remaining ingredients to bowl and stir until smooth.
+- Slowly add remaining ingredients to bowl and stir until smooth.

 - Spoon fudge mixture into mini cupcake tins with liners.

-- Top with sprinkles.
+- Decorate with sprinkles, chocolate chips, candy and icing.
 Gently press sprinkles in place.

-- Place fudge in the freezer for 10 minutes to harden.
+- Place fudge in the freezer for 10 minutes to chill and harden.

-- Store in the freezer or refrigerator before serving.
+- Store in the freezer or refrigerator until serving time.

-- Instead of using a mini muffin tin, Almond Butter Fudge can be spread thinly in the bottom of an 8 x 8 or 9 x 9 baking dish and cut into squares after freezing.
+- Instead of using a mini muffin tin, freezer fudge can be spread thinly in the bottom of an 8 x 8 or 9 x 9 baking dish lined with parchment paper and cut into squares after it's chilled.

 - Paper inserts make serving the fudge make serving easy.